-VR has established itself as a show runner at Gamescom booths with a general current of multiplayer games on display.
-But Nvidia took the main event out of the show with a sidelined presentation of a new graphic card generation on its own.
-Meanwhile on the show floor, location based entertainment now competes with home entertainment.
-This year’s Gamescom events played out the question if VR multiplayer games also mean multplication of VR relevance in today’s game industry.
+VR has established itself as showrunner at Gamescom booths with a general current of multiplayer games on display.
+But Nvidia took the main event out of the show with a sidelined presentation of a new graphics card generation on its own.
+Meanwhile, on the show floor, location-based entertainment now competes with home entertainment.
+This year’s Gamescom events played out the question if VR multiplayer games also mean the multiplication of VR relevance in today’s game industry.

 Multiplayers for multipliers

-Sony even splitted the show space into equal parts between flatscreen and VR: half of the booth was entirely dedicated to the promotion of their upcoming blockbuster release on PS4, the other half was dedicated to PSVR with three VR games on display.
+Sony even split the show space into equal parts between the flat screen and VR: half of the booth was entirely dedicated to the promotion of their upcoming blockbuster release on PS4, the other half was dedicated to PSVR with three VR games on display.
 All three VR games expanded former demo experiences to more elaborated product lines and presented the whole range of possibilities with VR on the PlayStation system.
-Astro Bot Rescue Mission builds up on the first PSVR demo for a gamepad driven jump&run in third person headset perspective.
-Blood & Truth continues the London Heist PSVR demo and expands the Move controlled action-adventure sequences to a comprehensive storyline, that can stand on its own – as long as movement is triggered by beaded strings of teleporting events.
+Astro Bot Rescue Mission builds upon the first PSVR demo for a gamepad driven jump&run in third person headset perspective.
+Blood & Truth continues the London Heist PSVR demo and expands the Move controlled action-adventure sequences to a comprehensive storyline, that can stand on its own – as long as the movement is triggered by beaded strings of teleporting events.

-Firewall: Zero Hour translates Counter Strike into VR and builds up on previous PSVR shooter productions like Farpoint and Bravo Team based on the use of the Aim controller.
+Firewall: Zero Hour translates Counter-Strike into VR and builds upon previous PSVR shooter productions like Farpoint and Bravo Team based on the use of the Aim controller.
 Like most PSVR games, all presented games are made for a more convenient seating mode.
-But I was suprised how well the optional standing mode worked for the multiplayer experience with the Aim controller.
+But I was surprised how well the optional standing mode worked for the multiplayer experience with the Aim controller.

-Ubisoft also reserved quite some show space for the presentation of two VR productions: Space Junkies, a VR multiplayer online shooter in the tradition of Quake3D with jetpack dynamics and gesture related weapon mechanics for motion controls; and Telepresence, combining an adventure-styled gameplay with cineastic storytelling for the exploration of a traumatic childhood experience.
+Ubisoft also reserved quite some show space for the presentation of two VR productions: Space Junkies, a VR multiplayer online shooter in the tradition of Quake3D with jetpack dynamics and gesture related weapon mechanics for motion controls; and Telepresence, combining adventure-style gameplay with cinematic storytelling for the exploration of a traumatic childhood experience.

 All major players in the field of gaming VR presented at least one major production for online multiplayer activities in VR.
 I did not see any new concepts or any new hardware trends coming up.
 Even the indie production area followed more the actual trends of the big players than setting up new incentives for VR adoption.
 There were some announcements of platform ports of already released productions.
 A Polish developer presented a VR multiplayer online shooter with the special feature of telefragging by teleporting through the opponents’ bodies in addition to traditional gameplay mechanics.